pts/pts-xtiny/README.txt

 Executable stack info
 """""""""""""""""""""
 gcc generates a `.section        .note.GNU-stack,"",@progbits' line, which generates a PT_GNU_STACK program header, which we don't need.
-It's possible to patch the .s file to remove this line or to remove or rename the section .note.GNU-stack in the .o file. xtiny is doing the latter, renaming the section to .note.xty-stack .
+It's possible to patch the .s file to remove this line or to remove or rename the section .note.GNU-stack in the .o file. pts-xtiny is doing the latter, renaming the section to .note.xty-stack .

 Alignment by ld
 """""""""""""""